daattali/beautiful-jekyll/draft/workload_identity.md

 ```

 ### Using an existing Kubernetes Service Account
-An existing Kubernetes service account can optionally be used.
+An existing Kubernetes service account can optionally be used, defining the account as a preexisting Kubernetes service account resource, and setting the use_existing_k8s_sa value to true as follows.

 ```
 resource "kubernetes_service_account" "preexisting" {
   metadata {
-    name      = "preexisting-sa"
+    name      = "cloudbabble-k8s-sa"
-    namespace = "prod"
+    namespace = "demo-nampspace"
   }
 }